Midlife Metabolism: Reframing Weight in Menopause

 The Midlife Metabolism Toolkit: Science & Soul

-1. Build the Engine: Muscle as Your Luxury Asset
+1. Strength Training for Menopause: Muscle as Your Luxury Asset

 Reframe strength training as non-negotiable, not optional.